chrishoganlee/tic-tac-toe-math/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to check issues page if you want to contribute.

 ## Author
-Chris Hogan [Unity Consulting LLC]
+Chris Hogan [Unity Consulting LLC - studio@unitystl.com]

 ## License
 This project is open source and available under the [MIT License](LICENSE).